neomundi-io/.github/profile/README.md

 # Law-E — Runtime AI Risk & Stability Monitoring

+## Law-E — Runtime AI Risk Control

-Every AI response is a risk.
+Every AI response is a risk you own.

-Measure it.
-Control it.
-In real time.

-G-score = real-time risk score (0 = stable, 1 = high risk)

-(( You don’t guess what your AI is doing anymore.
-You measure it — and you can prove it.))

-## Like a firewall and a guardrail for AI.
-But instead of just blocking, it measures, scores, and governs every response in real-time.

-Each AI response is evaluated through a thermodynamic stability score (G-score) before it reaches the user.
+Law-E sits inside the flow — between your application and the AI —
+and decides before the response is released.

+Each output is scored in real time (G-score).
-If the risk is too high, the system automatically flags or blocks it — in milliseconds.
+If the risk is too high, it is flagged or blocked — in milliseconds.

-No code changes required.
-Just plug in, observe, and govern automatically.

-## The tools you use today can see your AI.
+You don’t guess what your AI is doing anymore.
-They observe it.
-They log it.
-They route it.
+You measure it.
+You control it.
+You can prove it.

-But they do not govern it.

-Portkey transports.
-LangSmith analyzes.
-Helicone logs.
-They act before or after.
-Never during.

-Neomundi sits inside the flow - between your application and the AI - and decides before the response is released.

 Not monitoring.
 Not logging.
-A real-time decision layer.**
+A real-time decision layer for AI.

-## Every uncontrolled AI response is a risk you own.
-Hallucinations, toxic outputs, compliance violations - the liability stays with you.
+---

+Not a firewall.
+Not a guardrail.

+Firewalls block.
+Guardrails constrain.
-Law-E measures that risk before it reaches anyone.
+Law-E measures risk and decides — in real time.
-Every response gets a score.
-Every score drives a decision.

-You don’t just deploy AI.
-**You deploy AI with proof that you governed it**.
+---

 You change nothing in your infrastructure.
 You take back control.